DanteLore/dantelore/content/posts/mood-bot-a-serverless-slack-integration.md

 For this step, just use the web UI to create a new table called "MoodResponses".
 I used an "id" field as the index.
 The lambda creates "id" by concatenating the user ID and current week.
 This means you automatically limit each user to a single vote per week, which is exactly the functionality I was looking for - more or less for free!
 ### Slack Request URL
 Final step is very simple - use the Slack admin UI for your bot to add the address of your API resource as the target for interactive message callbacks.
-Go to the admin page and select <strong>Features -&gt; Interactive Messages</strong> from the panel on the left and paste in the URL of your API Gateway method.
+Go to the admin page and select <strong>Features -> Interactive Messages</strong> from the panel on the left and paste in the URL of your API Gateway method.
 # Displaying Results
 Though there are more boxes on the diagram below, this is actually the easiest step by far.
 We serve up a simple D3js "single page app" direct from S3 as static content.
 This SPA page calls a GET method on the REST service we created above which in turn calls a Lambda function.
 The Lambda hits out database, pulls out the results and sends them back as a JSON payload.